Shatsky Lakes: Geographic characteristics

 The Shatsk Lakes in the Kovel Raion of the Volyn region.
 The Shatsk lakes is located on the left bank of the Western Bug (Vistula basin).
 The lakes is located in the Polesian Lowland, among the pine forests of Volyn Polissya.

-he territory around the lakes has a landscape of alluvial-outwash lowlands with sod-podzolic soils.
+The territory around the lakes has a landscape of alluvial-outwash lowlands with sod-podzolic soils.
 In the area of the Shatsk lakes, there are Quaternary lake-swamp deposits of the Holocene: silt, sapropel, peat.